Le Petit Nid - Ste Agnes

 The house is at least 500 years old.
 Built on four levels with a landing and window on each floor, looking out onto the mountains and sea.
-There is one double bedroom on the top floor, a good size lounge with a large sofa bed that sleeps two.
+There is one double bedroom on the top floor with two windows looking out onto the sea and mountains.
+The bed is large and the mattress medium to firm.
+The next level down is the lounge with two windows looking out onto the mountains.
+This room is heavily beamed with rugs onto a tiled floor.
+It has a dining table and plenty of seating.
 On the second floor a bathroom and kitchen.
 The house is furnished to a high standard and is beamed all the way through with tiled floors and rugs.
 The house is double glazed throughout.
-The village has 3 restaurants all with fantastic terraces overlooking the sea and mountains.
+The village has 2 restaurants all with fantastic terraces overlooking the sea and mountains.
 There is horse riding through the Alpes within walking distance of the house.
-There is a village bus 3 times a day that stops outside the supermarket Intermarche which is just before reaching Menton.
+There is a village bus 7/8 times a day and evening during July and August and 6 times a day the rest of the year.
+The bus will take you to the under cover market as well as other places.
+There are two car parks the one to use is the parking du Sud (South side) which is 2 minutes from the house going down the cobbled ruelle towards the house.
 When using the appliances in the house and if you bring your own it is advisable NOT to have all appliances on at once as this will cause certain areas to blow a fuse.
 Thank you for your consideration.

 We found Le Petit Nid a really pretty place to stay' Mari Mcgee from Glasgow.